 The Great Basin College Theater Program has been transforming the American Theatre Experience since 1996.
 As part of the Great Basin College Arts and Letters Department, students and faculty join together for enlightened experiences of fine arts, humanities, English, foreign language and communication.
 The programs are critical components of every academic and training degree program offered by the college.

-Specifically, GBC Theatre offers courses in acting, oral interpretation, stage voice, movement for the stage and more.
-Special Topic courses are added to the schedule regularly, generally taking advantage of the specific skills GBC Theatre’s many quest artists and instructors can provide.
+GBC Theatre offers courses in acting, oral interpretation, stage voice, movement for the stage, theatre technology, dramatic analysis and more.
+Special Topic courses are added to the schedule regularly, generally taking advantage of the specific skills GBC Theatre’s many guest artists and instructors can provide.
 In the past, courses in playwrighting, armature, effects makeup, Suzuki Movement Training, stage combat and comedy improv have been offered.
-Planning is underway to expand with more offerings in vocal and instrumental music, and dance.

-As the mission of Great Basin College has expanded, so has its service area.
-The college recently added Lincoln, Esmerelda, Mineral and Pershing counties to the original Elko, Eureka, Humboldt, Lander and White Pine Counties.
-Our service area now covers nearly 87,000 square miles with nearly 150,000 inhabitants.
+As the mission of Great Basin College has expanded, so has its reach.
+The college service area now includes more than half of Nevada’s seventeen counties, covers 80% of Nevada’s geographical area, and serves five percent of the state’s total population.
 It’s a big state, and Great Basin College intends to educate it.
-Using state of the art distance learning technologies, now students in even the furthest reaches of rural Nevada will have equitable access to the opportunities higher education has been providing to their urban counterparts for decades.
-It is a tremendous step for the college and a tremendous opportunity for the entire state of Nevada.
+Using state of the art distance learning technologies, students in even the furthest reaches of Nevada will have equitable access to the opportunities higher education has been providing to their urban counterparts for decades.
+It requires fierce commitment from the college and creates a tremendous opportunity for the entire state of Nevada.

-This year, for the first time, GBC theatre will offer acting classes using distance-learning technologies.
-For the first time, classes will be offered via interactive video to Battle Mountain, Ely and Winnemucca.
-A minimum number of students will be required in each site in order for the classes to be feasible.
+GBC theatre now offers almost all of its courses using distance-learning technologies.
 By combining traditional theatre teaching techniques with advanced technologies, students are accessing a learning experience with seasoned theatre professionals that heretofore had not even been conceived.
+And, what’s more, they are being prepared for the theatre of today.
 Added to other fine arts and humanities courses already offered with distance technologies, and it is easy understand why Great Basin College is recognized as one of the most efficient and innovative colleges in the state.